JuansonGrajales/serverless-notes-app/README.md

 - Setting up AWS CLI and configuring it with your credentials

 ## Serverless Framework
-Ensure you have Serverless Framework installed and run `npm run deploy`
+Ensure you have Serverless Framework installed and run `npm run deploy` on the main directory or you can cd to notes-api and run `serverless deploy`.
+If successfully deployed, copy the graphql endpoint and save it for the next section.

 ## Env Variables
 Create a `.env` folder under the notes-ui and copy AWS API-Gateways endpoint.
 Assign the endpoint with this name `VITE_GRAPHQL_URI`. e.g. `VITE_GRAPHQL_URI=https://gateway.execute-api.region.amazonaws.com/dev/graphql` For additional resource checkout [Vite Env vars](https://vitejs.dev/guide/env-and-mode)

+## Run locally
+- After successfully completing the setup, you may run the project locally from the main directory by running the command `npm run dev` or you may go to the notes-ui directory and run the same command.

 ## Arch Decisions
 ### Generating IDs in the API (GraphQL Resolver)